 The single most important piece I’ve written on humanitarianism is my 2018 analysis of Network Humanitarianism for the Overseas Development Institute.
 It diagnoses some of the problems facing the humanitarian aid industry, and describes a possible solution to those problems that is presently taking shape.

 The overarching theme of my work has been the impact of technology on humanitarian aid.
 I started working on information management, and was then somehow pulled into innovation more broadly.
-My most recent interests are digital identity and financial technology.
+My most recent interests are urban response, digital identity, and financial technology.

 Identity at the Margins: Identification Systems for Refugees (2018, Caribou Digital).

 The Future of Cash (2018, CALP Panel)

 Blockchain for humanitarian decision making: a risk analysis (2016, Start Network)

 Tales of the City (2016, Urban Humanitarian Response Portal)

 Rapid Humanitarian Assessment in Urban Settings (2015, ACAPS)

 Humanitarian Needs Assessment: the Good Enough Guide (2014, ACAPS)

 Information and communication technology for peace: the role of ICT in preventing, responding to and recovering from conflict (2005, UN ICT Task Force)